Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 We assume, as before, that the space of learnable concept extractors $\calF$ is unrestricted and that the inference layer $\beta$ matches the ground-truth inference layer at the vertices (\cref{eq:condition-on-beta}).
 The expected label risk and expected concept risk are given by

 respectively.
 Their difference gives the expected \textit{reasoning shortcut risk}~\citep{yang2024analysis}:

-Notice that the RS risk, when it is positive, indicates that concept risk exceeds label risk; hence, despite having more accurate label predictions, concepts are less accurately predicted.
-Vice versa, a concept risk less than or equal to zero indicates that concept predictions are at least as accurate as label predictions.
+Notice that when the RS risk is positive, concept risk exceeds label risk; hence, despite more accurate label predictions, concepts are less accurately predicted.
+Conversely, a concept risk less than or equal to zero indicates that concept predictions are at least as accurate as label predictions.
 The next result connects RSs to the \textit{knowledge complexity} showing that, when it is not high enough, an analogous result to \cref{cor:non-idf-nesy-rss} holds:

-Notice that the main causes for RSs are that: (1) the knowledge complexity does not reach the maximum, and therefore each label $\vy \in \mathrm{supp}(\vY)$ is associated to multiple concept vectors $\vc \in \calC$, (2) the fact that the space of learnable concept extractors is unrestricted and can express all possible conditional concept distributions.
-Both causes are targets to design mitigation strategies: (1) making knowledge more explicit by increasing the knowledge of the model, and (2) reducing the space of learnable concept extractors $\calF$ by constraining the family of concept extractor, either through architectural biases, or through concept supervision.
-This perspective on RSs can naturally be used to estimate bounds on the reasoning shortcut risk, which was done for the case of concept smoothing and pretraining of the concept extractor.
-We refer the reader to \citep{yang2024analysis} for more details on these bounds.
-At the same time, we will provide in \cref{sec:mitigations} the main intuitions behind how mitigation strategies that can reduce the RS risk.
+\changed{\cref{thm:non-idf-risk-rss} shows that minimizing the label loss alone does not appropriately guide concept learning.
+If the inference layer implementing knowledge $\BK$ maps many concept vectors to the same label, a model can achieve perfect label accuracy while predicting completely wrong concepts.
+In this case the concept risk can grow arbitrarily large even though the label risk is zero.} Notice that the main causes for this behavior are that: (1) the knowledge complexity \changed{is not maximal}, and therefore each label $\vy \in \mathrm{supp}(\vY)$ is associated to multiple concept vectors $\vc \in \calC$, (2) the fact that the space of learnable concept extractors is unrestricted and can express all possible conditional concept distributions. \changed{Both are natural targets for mitigation.
+For instance, one can increase knowledge complexity by introducing more specialized constraints into the knowledge, whenever feasible.
+Alternatively, one can shrink the space of learnable concept extractors $\calF$ by constraining the extractor's architecture.} \changed{We will discuss these and strategies further in \cref{sec:mitigations}.}